AlgorithmicTransparencyInstitute/social-media-collector/README.md

 You can create your own customised version of this extension by making a copy of the [`build-config.js`](build-config.js) and, optionally create a new `assets` folder, then, in your copy of `build-config` overwrite whatever information you wish.

-So if, for example, you create your own build config called `alt-build-config.js` in the root folder of this project, then you'd use it by adding the param `--env.file=./alt-build-conf`.
+So if, for example, you create your own build config called `alt-build-config.js` in the root folder of this project, then you'd use it by adding the param `--env file=./alt-build-conf`.

-Any API URL you set in that file will be used as the default url, unless you specify an `--env.api` option.
-The `--env.api` option will override whatever you set in your copy of `build-config.js`.
+Any API URL you set in that file will be used as the default url, unless you specify an `--env api` option.
+The `--env api` option will override whatever you set in your copy of `build-config.js`.

 ## NYU Release Ritual